gnosischain/documentation/docs/validators/client/nethermind-node-setup.md

 * [Understanding logs](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/getting-started#explaining-nethermind-logs)

 :::note
-When you start the Launcher choose the following options to sync a node (Still uses xDai name):
+When you start the Launcher choose the following options to sync a node:

 * Start Nethermind: **Node**
 * Select network: **xDai**